 - Cleaning your apartment or bedroom.

-The diagram just gives an example of sources (email, staff, phone) that might give you incoming tasks.
+The above flowchart will instantly tell you whether it would be more efficient to do the task now, delegate it, or save it for later.
+It starts with potential sources (email, staff, phone) that might give you incoming tasks.
 Now here I use the time limit of 5 minutes.
 This can be different for anyone depending on the task and your schedule.

 For example, when it comes to answering emails, I like to use 2 minutes as my time limit.
-If it takes longer than 2 minutes to answer an email, I will put it into my task manager to answer it later.
+If it takes longer than 2 minutes to answer an email, I will put the message into my task manager to answer later.
 If it takes less than 2 minutes to answer, I will respond right away.
-However, if you’re at the office and someone gives you something to do, you will use a different time limit (like 5 minutes).
+However, if you’re at the office and someone gives you something to do, you will use a different touch it once time limit (like 5 minutes).

 What you never want to do is to decide later what you are going to do with it.
 That’s the exact opposite of following the “touch it once” principle.

 Once you’ve determined if the task will take more or less that 5 minutes, you will move down to the next box in the flowchart which asks,”Does the task need to be done?”
 This may seem redundant.
 If it’s a task, of course it needs to be done.
 That’s what efficient people do, right?